 Do vegan substitutes for gelatin have the same nutrient profile?
 Unfortunately, no, the seaweed substitutes do not have the same superfood components that gelatin does.
 Carrageen and agar are largely made up of complex carbohydrates and fiber.
 They may not have the same health properties as gelatin, but they can be used when you need a gelling agent for a recipe.

 Is bone broth the same thing as gelatin?
 If you do any research into the health benefits of gelatin, you will see bone broth come up again and again.
 In the past when people ate most of the parts of animals out of necessity, the bones went into the soup pot to make a broth.
 This broth contains the same proteins as gelatin.
 You can make bone broth and get the same health benefits as you will with gelatin, but it’s a lot more work.
+We are big fans of Kettle & Fire Bone Broth!

 What does gelatin taste like?
 Gelatin has no flavor.
-The gelatin that you see in dessert packets at the grocery store have had flavorings and sugar added.
+The gelatin that you see in dessert packets at the grocery store has had flavorings and sugar added.
 Pure gelatin without those additives is flavorless, which means you can add it to anything.

 Gelatin in Smoothies